Dominican amber

 Dominican amber is amber from the Dominican Republic derived from resin of the extinct tree Hymenaea protera.

 Dominican amber differentiates itself from Baltic amber by being nearly always transparent, and it has a higher number of fossil inclusions.
 This has enabled the detailed reconstruction of the ecosystem of a long-vanished tropical forest.

 Age

+The age of the amber has been controversial.
 A study in the early 1990s returned a date up to 40 million years old.
-However, according to Poinar, Dominican amber dates from Oligocene to Miocene, thus about 25 million years old.
-The oldest, and hardest of this amber comes from the mountain region north of Santiago.
-The La Cumbre, La Toca, Palo Quemado, La Bucara, and Los Cacaos mining sites in the Cordillera Septentrional not far from Santiago.
-Amber has also been found in the south-eastern Bayaguana/Sabana de la Mar area.
-There is also subfossil copal found in the Cotui deposits with an age of less than 280 years.
+However, other authors have suggested a date in the Miocene, around 20–15 million years old, based on marine microfossils found in the sediment the amber is contained in.

 Mining sites

 There are three main sites in the Dominican Republic where amber is found: La Cordillera Septentrional, in the north, and Bayaguana and Sabana de la Mar, in the east.
 In the northern area, the amber-bearing unit is formed of clastic rocks, washed down with sandstone fragments and other sediments that accumulated in a deltaic environment, even in water of some depth.

 In the eastern area, the amber is found in a sediment formation of organic-rich laminated sand, sandy clay, intercalated lignite, and as well as some solvated beds of gravel and calcarenite.

 Both areas seem to have been part of the same sedimentary basin but were later disrupted by movements along major faults.